Presidential Forum: 5 Democratic candidates participate in forum hosted by Pat Brown Institute for Public Affairs at Cal State LA

-There will be a panel of journalists asking questions, including ABC7 reporters Adrienne Alpert and Carlos Granda, KGO reporter Lyanne Melendez and L'Opinion reporter Jacqueline Garcia.
+A panel of journalists asked questions, including ABC7 reporters Adrienne Alpert and Carlos Granda, KGO reporter Lyanne Melendez and L'Opinion reporter Jacqueline Garcia.

-The candidates at the forum are: South Bend, Indiana Mayor Pete Buttigieg, Sen. Bernie Sanders, Former HUD Secretary Julian Castro, investor-philanthropist Tom Steyer and Sen. Kamala Harris.
+The candidates at the forum were: South Bend, Indiana Mayor Pete Buttigieg, Sen. Bernie Sanders, Former HUD Secretary Julian Castro, investor-philanthropist Tom Steyer and Sen. Kamala Harris.

 South Bend, Indiana, Mayor Pete Buttigieg